Giovannicampo/weather-app/README.md

 The slice even lets the developer define different cases depending on the state of the calls.

-Moreover, it's set an initial object called `WeatherState` where there are the three groups of interfaces supposed to manage the state of the receiving data sent by the server:
+Moreover, it's set an initial object called `WeatherState` where there are the three groups of interfaces supposed to manage the receiving data sent by the server:

 - the responses, described within dto;
 - the statuses, that describe the status of the current API calls;